 There is at least one staff member at every site that has their First Aid and CPR certification, however, program facilitators DO NOT administer medications (unless it is an emergency such as the use of an EpiPen).
 If any participant should need medication throughout the day please arrange for a parent or a designate to come and do so.
 Also, please ensure this information is communicated clearly on the application form when enrolling a participant.

 What do sign-in and sign-out procedures look like?

-To ensure their safety, all participants must be signed in at the time of drop off and signed out at the time of pick up, by their guardian.
+To ensure their safety, all participants must be signed in at the time of drop off and signed out at the time of pick up, by their guardian or by a guardian to approve self-sign in/out.
 Guardians must indicate the names of the authorized persons for pickup on their online registration form and everyone must show identification in order to sign out a youth.
 You will be required to show identification every day, even if we know you.
 No youth will be permitted to leave the program without being signed out by an authorized adult.
 The same safety rules apply to all.
-Should a parent wish to add an authorized person(s) to the approved pick up and drop of list for their youth, they may email email@example.com.
+Should a parent wish to add an authorized person(s) to the approved pick up and drop of list for their youth, they may email firstname.lastname@example.org.

 How do we know where to drop-off and pick-up our youth?